 The sari used to be draped in a way so that it divides the two legs and forms a trouser attire better understood with the word ‘dhoti’ being worn by both male and female.

-How to drape a Sari?
+How to drape or wear a Sari?

 Sari – Is it getting out of fashion?

-Sari reflects mood, occasion, feeling, love……Sari is always preferable… it might be an occasion or a weeding….Or a party… It was and is the symbol of Indian Culture and Ethic…..
+Sari reflects mood, occasion, feeling, love; it is always preferable on time or a wedding or a party.
+It was and is the symbol of Indian Culture and Ethic.